hyraxbio/hyraxAbif/README.md

   - https://hackage.haskell.org/package/hyraxAbif for the hackage documentation
   - http://www6.appliedbiosystems.com/support/software_community/ABIF_File_Format.pdf for a high level overview of the AB1 file format.

+# Licence

+See the LICENCE file.
+Please note that this package is distributed *without warranties or conditions of any kind.

 # Building

 Build with one of